CotNip/excelcotclicker/README.md

 idle clicker game in excel

-paste files into modules in VBA
+paste contents of files into modules in VBA